Netflix's Europe expansion seen eating into profits

 Of the 37 analysts covering Netflix, 18 have a "buy" or a higher rating on the stock, 14 have a "hold" and 5 have a "sell" or equivalent rating, according to StarMine data.

-"We think Netflix is building an impressive pipeline of original content over the coming quarters and years, which we expect will provide a nice tailwind for sub growth both domestically and internationally," JP Morgan analysts wrote in a note.

-Netflix has invested in original series such as "House of Cards" and the Emmy-nominated "Orange is the New Black" to beat competition from Amazon.com Inc and Hulu.
+Netflix has invested in original series such as "House of Cards" and the Emmy-nominated "Orange is the New Black" to square off against competition from Amazon.com Inc and Hulu.